sakshampandey1901/applied-ai-system-project/README.md

 ---

-## Original project (Modules 1–3)

-**Name:** *Applied AI System Project* (coursework modules 1–3).

-**What it was:** Early milestones prototyped speech and text I/O, a local LLM for developer Q&A, and file-grounded context so answers reference real code instead of generic advice.
-Those modules proved each layer in isolation; this repository integrates them into a single **Atlas** voice loop with explicit boundaries between STT, orchestration, retrieval, inference, and TTS.

----

 ## Title and summary

 **Atlas** is a **hands-free coding assistant** that listens (or accepts typed input), loads the right files from your project, asks a local **Ollama** model for concise spoken answers, and reads them back with **Piper**.
 It matters for **privacy and control**: models and audio can stay on your machine, and retrieval is **scoped to a project root** with basic path safety.